-6 Does not include watersheds smaller than 10% the size of Parkers Creek watershed ecosystem services, valued at over \$7,000,000 per year, according to the Maryland Greenprint website.
+With more natural lands and less developed land, Parkers Creek Watershed maintains most of its ecosystem services, valued at over \$7,000,000 per year, according to the Maryland Greenprint website.

 Note: These graphs have been updated.
 Previously there was a Mixed Open Category that has now been reevaluated to fit into the three categories above.